Some of the links in this post may be affiliate links.

 I was so excited to have the opportunity to have Bren Haas, founder of Creative Living with Bren Haas, interview me on growing houseplants and moth orchids!
 This will give you a general overview on the basics of Moth Orchid Care.

-Click HERE to read a post I wrote about general Phalaenopsis care.
+Be sure not to miss my post about general Phalaenopsis care.
 It was my first post that kicked off this blogging adventure.

 Encouraging Your Moth Orchid To Rebloom